dmx-systems/dmx-sign-up/README.md

 been mistyped.

 The complex password rules are:
- * minimum of 8 characters
+ * minimum of 8 characters and maximum of 16 characters
  * at least one lower-case letter
  * at least on upper-case letter
  * at least one digit